moncheeta/p8d/README.md

 # setup

 Run `setup.sh` to properly setup all the services.
+Afterwards, it's recommended to restart the server.

 # run